DecidimAustria/decidim-module-feeds/README.md

 # Decidim::Feeds participatory space

 This Feeds module adds a simple Feeds Participatory Space to hold a feed component.
+Its development was funded by DIGIfonds Arbeiterkammer Wien.

 ## Usage